nf-core/mag/docs/output.md

 ### Bin sequencing depth

-For each genome bin the average sequencing depth is computed based on the corresponding contig depths given in `GenomeBinning/[assembler]-[sample/group]-depth.txt.gz`.
+For each genome bin the median sequencing depth is computed based on the corresponding contig depths given in `GenomeBinning/[assembler]-[sample/group]-depth.txt.gz`.

 **Output files:**